 Comparisons comprise your performance relative to that of other, appropriate organizations, such as competitors or organizations similar to yours, or benchmarks.

-Integration is the extent to which your results measures (often through segmentation) address important performance requirements relating to patients, other customers, health care services, markets, processes, action plans, and organization-wide goals identified in your Organizational Profile and in process items.
+Integration is the extent to which your results measures (often through segmentation) address important performance requirements relating to customers, products, markets, processes, action plans, and organization-wide goals identified in your Organizational Profile and in process items.